ufo5260987423/various-program-languages-benchmark/README.md

 ## How to run benchmarks on your own computer
 ### Prerequisites
 * [Nix](https://nixos.org/) is a tool that takes a unique approach to package management and system configuration.
 I use it to create a reproducible environment for running benchmarks.
 You may need to install it on your system.
+* [flake](https://nixos.wiki/wiki/flakes) provides a standard way to write Nix expressions (and therefore packages) whose dependencies are version-pinned in a lock file, improving reproducibility of Nix installations.
+We use it to manage environments and run benchmarks
 * The `time` command.
 The Bash-default `time` command is a shell keyword.
 This project requires the real `time` command, which some Linux distributions don't install by default.
 On my NixOS laptop, I install the `time` command with:
 ```nix
 environment.systemPackages = [